 Canada moves to end port lockouts and orders binding arbitration

-OTTAWA, Ontario -- Canada’s labor minister said Tuesday he is intervening to end lockouts at the country’s two biggest ports.
+OTTAWA, Ontario -- Canada’s labor minister said Tuesday he is intervening to end lockouts of workers at the country’s two biggest ports.

-Labor Minister Steven Mackinnon said the negotiations have reached an impasse and he is directing the Canada Industrial Relations Board to order the resumption of all operations at the ports and move the talks to binding arbitration.
+Labor Minister Steven Mackinnon said the negotiations have reached an impasse and he is directing the Canada Industrial Relations Board to order the resumption of all operations at the ports of Vancouver and Montreal and move the talks to binding arbitration.

 “There is a limit to the economic self destruction that Canadians are prepared to accept,” MacKinnon said.
 “In the face of economic self destruction there is an obligation to intervene.
 As minister of labor that responsibility falls to me.”